shlomimizrahi/RateLimitService/README.md

 [maven 3.8.5](https://phoenixnap.com/kb/install-maven-on-ubuntu)

 ## Installation
-To install program from sources, run 'mvn install' in root folder of the project Requirements should be met.
+To install program from sources, run 'mvn install' in root folder of the project.
+Note that requirements (see above) should be met prior to installation

 ## Run
 use './Run.sh', file is attached to the app with threshold = 10 and timelimit = 1min